kuiper2000/Applied_Math/_sources/PDE/Laplace_equation.md

 While Laplace equation is nothing new to readers since we have introduced two related special functions in the chapter of {ref}`SpecialF`, Legendre polynomial and Bessel function.
 While those special functions form a complete set of solution of diffusion equation for the corresponding coordinate, there is an alternative way of solving diffusion problem when certain boundary conditions are satisfied. (i.e., Sturm-Liouville theorem is satisfied).

+## Dirichlet Problem for a Rectangle
-Let's begin with a diffusion problem on a Retangle (figure below),
+Let's begin with a diffusion problem on a Rectangle (figure below),

 ```{figure} Dirichlet_1.png